ONE PAGE APPLICATION

 If a bank or traditional financial institution rejected your loan application for a traditional business loan, you might want to apply with a new lender.

-Shop around to find a lender that is more open to working with you, as each lender has its own set of requirements and eligibility criteria.
 Other types of business financing, such as invoice factoring, accounts receivable factoring, and merchant cash advances, should also be considered because they are less reliant on credit.

 It may be challenging for small business owners with poor credit to secure a small business loan, but options are available.